mj-linane/OR-CS4All-Python-Examples/1.programming-fundamentals-with-makecode/03-scorekeeper-instructions/03-scorekeeper-instructions.md

 Notice here that the “ADDRESS” is capitalized.
 This indicates that it is a constant and should not be changed in the program.
 However, there is nothing in Python that will absolutely stop a programmer from redefining that value.

-## Topic 2: Coding A Score Keeper Overview
+## Topic 2: Coding A Scorekeeper Overview

 You will be creating a program that will act as a scorekeeper for the Rock Paper Scissors game.
 They will need to create variables for the parts of scorekeeper that change over the course of a gaming session.
 What are those variables?